elugens/fireamp/turbo-shad-setup.md

 # Turborepo with shadcn/ui Integration Guide

-This document provides a comprehensive overview of how shadcn/ui is integrated into this Turborepo monorepo structure, explaining the architecture, configuration, and best practices.
+This document provides a comprehensive overview of how shadcn/ui is integrated into this Turborepo monorepo structure, explaining the architecture, configuration, and best practices for Next.js 15+ and React 19.

 ## Architecture Overview

 This project uses a Turborepo monorepo structure with the following key components:

-- **Apps**: Next.js applications that consume shared UI components
+- **Apps**: Next.js 15+ applications that consume shared UI components
-  - `web`: Main Next.js application
+  - `web`: Main Next.js application with Turbopack support
   - `docs`: Documentation site built with Next.js

 - **Packages**: Shared libraries and configurations